joemasilotti/masilotti.com/_posts/newsletter/2025-06-25-hotwire-native-v1.2.x.md

 ---
-title: "Hotwire Native v1.2.x released"
+title: "Hotwire Native v1.2.x and Hotwire Native LIVE #4"
 date: 2025-06-25
 description: "A quick update on the latest Hotwire Native releases and a countdown to RailsConf."
 ---